steinuil/steinuil.github.io/posts/overthinking-cash.md

-Part of my current project at work deals iwith monetary values in the form of cash, making change, and displaying the bills and coins on the screen.
+Part of my current project at work deals with monetary values in the form of cash, making change, and displaying the bills and coins on the screen.

 Since I recently started adding types to certain parts of the codebase with